-At Eden Park High School, we believe that teaching and learning is at the centre of improving student’s outcomes.
+At Orion Eden Park, we believe that teaching and learning is at the centre of improving student’s outcomes.
 Our Five Principles of Teaching outline the fundamental aspects of a lesson that will help all students retain knowledge for long term.

 Our Teaching and Learning Vision